 How you go about finding the topics you write about and how to do it successfully is a big topic and one I certainly can’t fully explain in this article, however, my mentors are a couple of guys who call themselves “Income School”, and they have taught me a great deal about writing articles.

 I really suggest that you watch some of their videos on YouTube.
-They will teach you how to find topics, assess your competition and how to format your articles.
+They will teach you how to find topics, assess your competition, and how to format your articles.

 The reason it is so important to write good quality content is that most of your competition won’t be doing it.
 Yes, it does take a little longer, but the amount of traffic you will get to your site will certainly make it worth the effort.
 The more people that visit your site, the more chances you have of selling your services.

-If you are not a natural writer, do not worry, you will be writing about subjects you are interested in and I am confident that after a little practise, you will be able to get some seriously great content written.
+If you are not a natural writer, do not worry, you will be writing about subjects you are interested in and I am confident that after a little practice, you will be able to get some seriously great content written.

-You will need to stump up a little cash in order to get these ads going, and also put in the effort and time to build up your followers or build the likes on your Facebook pages, but it can really be worth it.
+You will need to stump up a little cash in order to get these ads going and also put in the effort and time to build up your followers or build the likes on your Facebook pages, but it can really be worth it.

 You will need to be posting frequently, so with Instagram, you might need to be posting 4-5 videos per day and on Facebook, you might need to be adding content at least several times per week to keep your viewers engaged.

-Like I suggested in the points above, if you want to get clients from social media but are a total technophobe or even just don’t think you have the time or patience, I suggest again that you hire an account manager to do a lot of the hard work for you.
+Like I suggested in the points above if you want to get clients from social media but are a total technophobe or even just don’t think you have the time or patience, I suggest again that you hire an account manager to do a lot of the hard work for you.

 22. Copy the greats